Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields: Results and Discussion

+where $\mathbf{A}(t_i, \Delta\phi)$ is the vector potential, which predicts an asymmetric electron momentum distribution along the laser polarization direction depending on $\Delta \phi$.
+According to Eq.~(\ref{eq:vectorpotential}), the asymmetry parameter exhibits symmetric electron ejection at $\Delta \phi = 0$ and $\pi$ unlike the experimental results.
+This discrepancy can be attributed to the effects of the Coulomb potential discussed in Section 4.2.2.

 The asymmetry flip at $E_\text{kin} = \SI{8}{\eV}$ can be attributed to a change in the main contribution from the forward- to backward-scattered electrons.
-Under the same assumptions of the initial momentum and the Coulomb force, the maximum kinetic energy of the forward-scattered electron $E_\text{f, max}$ would be given by

-Thus, the electrons with the kinetic energy below and above 2$U_p$ are mainly assigned to the forward- and backward-scattered electrons, respectively.
-Since the electrons ejected around the peak of the electric field amplitude recollide to the parent ion at the time when the amplitude is close to 0, the electric field direction flips before and after the collision.
+Since the electrons ejected near the peak of the electric field amplitude recollide to the parent ion at the time when the amplitude is close to 0, the electric field direction flips before and after the collision.
 Thus, after the collision, the forward-scattered electron is decelerated while the backward-scattered electron is accelerated.
 As a result of the entire interaction with the laser field, the backward-scattered electron has a higher kinetic energy and is ejected to the opposite direction compared to the forward-scattered electron.
-Since only the backward-scattered electrons contributed in the higher kinetic region than 2$U_p$, the asymmetry flip occurs around $2U_p = \SI{6}{\eV}$ in the present experimental condition.
-In the experiment, the asymmetry flips at \SI{8}{\eV}, which is slightly larger than $2U_p$.
-This would be attributed to the effects of the Coulomb force.
+Under the same assumptions of zero initial momentum and no Coulomb interaction, classical trajectory simulations show that the maximum kinetic energy of the forward-scattered electron varies between $2.2U_p$ (6.6~eV) and $2.6U_p$ (7.8~eV) depending on $\Delta\phi$ in the present experimental condition ($I_{2\omega}/I_{\omega} = 0.1$).
+Thus, the electrons with the kinetic energy below $2.2U_p$ and above $2.6U_p$ are mainly assigned to the forward- and backward-scattered electrons, respectively, consistent with the observed asymmetry flip around 8~eV.

 To clarify the $\Delta \phi$ dependence of two kinetic energy regions, the $E_\text{kin}$-integrated asymmetry parameters are shown in Fig.~\ref{fig:asymmetry}(c).
-The electrons in the low kinetic energy region ($E_\text{kin} < \SI{5}{\eV}$) are preferentially ejected to the larger amplitude side of the laser electric fields; the asymmetry parameter shows the positive values at $\Delta \phi = 0$.
-On the other hand, the electrons in the high kinetic energy region ($E_\text{kin} > \SI{10}{\eV}$) are preferentially ejected to the lower amplitude side of the laser electric fields; the asymmetry parameter shows the negative values at $\Delta \phi = 0$.
+The electrons in the low-energy region ($E_\text{kin} < \SI{5}{\eV}$) are preferentially ejected to the larger amplitude side of the laser electric fields; the asymmetry parameter shows the positive values at $\Delta \phi = 0$.
+On the other hand, the electrons in the high-energy region ($E_\text{kin} > \SI{10}{\eV}$) are preferentially ejected to the lower amplitude side of the laser electric fields; the asymmetry parameter shows the negative values at $\Delta \phi = 0$.

 For a quantitative evaluation, the $E_\text{kin}$-integrated asymmetry parameter $\alpha(\Delta \phi)$ is fitted with a cosine function;